sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 +++

-I hope this post can be something to be held on when there's a split arguments on how to approach things in programming, whatever language, framework, tool it is.
-I hope it can be useful, pick whatever you think suitable for your project/company, take it with a grain of salt.
+I hope this post can be something to be held on when starting a new project, when there's a split arguments on how to approach things in programming, framework and tool it is.
+Pick whatever you think suitable for your project & team, take it with a grain of salt.

-There are many programming paradigms and many approach to code, not including the best practices that are also dynamic, things are moving fast 🏎 💨!
+There are many programming paradigms, many approach to code, new tools and frameworks, well things are moving fast 🏎 💨!

-Hopefully having these principles in mind would help us to:
+Having these principles in mind has helped my team and me to:
 * Make programming decisions: how to structure code, error handling (error message) & patterns to use.
+* Decide When should we opt-in for hack and what's the proper way to apply "quickfix".
 * Decide when to invest more in documentations.
-* Decide When should we opt-in for hack and what's the proper way to apply "quickfix".

 ### Readability
 Readability means it's easy to understand, not just easy to read. `Easy to understand` meaning might vary